mieszkosabo/florence-state-machine/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This library was designed to be a sweet spot between sophisticated, and sometimes even overwhelming solutions such as [XState](https://xstate.js.org/docs/) and a often too simplistic React's `useReducer`.
+This library was designed to be a sweet spot between sophisticated, and sometimes even overwhelming solutions such as [XState](https://xstate.js.org/docs/) and a often too simplistic ones such as React's `useReducer`.

-Florence state machine is not a global state manager, but a lightweight tool to handle complex UI logic on more local level, such as in a single component.
+Florence state machine is not a global state manager, but a lightweight tool to handle complex UI logic in a type-safe and declarative style.

 <!-- Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `mieszkosabo`, `florence-state-machine`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description` -->